cosmos/sdk-tutorials/academy/golang-intro/4_control.md

 }
 ```

-Before the iterations starts, it will first execute the `init_statement`.
+Before the iterations start, it will first execute the `init_statement`.
 The loop body will be executed as long as `condition_expression` is true.
 The `post_statement` will be executed at the end of every iteration.

 <HighlightBox type="note">